esp-admin/app/README.md

 ### Status update

 - The status of the device can be _connected_, _disconnected_ or _unregistered_
-- Upon status change the device or borker (last will) should sends a `status` report
+- Upon status change the device or borker (LWT) should sends a `status` report
 - The Frontend then updates the status property of the device

 ### Create release

 - Releases are created on project scope with a unique version.
 - The executable is uploaded to an S3 bucket.
-- Upon release, an `update` command is sent to all linked devices with version, projectId and downloadUrl as payload (retained message)
+- Upon release, an `update` command is sent to all linked devices with version, releaseId and downloadUrl as payload (retained message)
-- The device(s) checks the version and projectId
+- The device(s) checks the version and releaseId
 - On deployment change the device sends `update` report

 ### Trigger release